NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

         height="360"
     />
     <figcaption>
-       <a href="#world-map-no-cdn">With a CDN:</a> In this example, most requests are handled by PoP servers situated close to the users.
-They are loaded with low latency for all users.
-A small proportion of requests can only be handled by the origin server.
-For these requests, faraway users still experience high latencies.
+       <a href="#world-map-no-cdn">With a CDN:</a> In this example, most requests are handled by PoP servers located close to the users, resulting in low latency for all users.
+However, a small proportion of requests can only be processed by the origin server, which means that distant users still experience high latency for these requests.
     </figcaption>
 </figure>